 Meditation and spiritual growth.

 On the second Wednesday of the month, a Contemplative Prayer Group gathers in the chapel to listen for God in a structured format of silence.
 The outdoor Labyrinth is available at all hours for both the congregation and the larger community to experience this ancient contemplative practice.
 Circles of Trust provide support for personal spiritual growth in small groups, and the Wisdom Group focuses on sacred wisdom traditions through the lens of our Christian heritage.
-Trinity has recently initiated an annual Women’s Retreat at the beginning of the year, and a Men’s Retreat in the spring.
+Trinity initiated a Women’s Retreat in 2016, and an annual Men’s Retreat in the spring.
 Retreatants meet at off-site locations for spiritual renewal and revitalization.
 Participants also find that personal relationships with their fellow parishioners have been deepened and enriched.
 LGBTQ Trinity provides a safe, nurturing, and joyful environment for LGBTQ persons to experience spiritual reconciliation and the holiness of identity and orientation.

 Trinity has an ever-growing commitment offering opportunities that bring us closer to our sisters and brothers of other religions.
 School of the Heart began by incorporating contemplative and ancient traditions into our Sunday worship services.
 Some of these included walking the labyrinth, chanting, and centering prayer.
-This expanded into a broader exploration through School of the Heart Interfaith Workshops, which take place twice each year.
-The new Young Adult Interfaith Dialogue Group is a monthly Christian/Jewish/Muslim gathering which meets monthly from September through June for a meal and conversation about their faith traditions.
+This expanded into a broader exploration through School of the Heart Interfaith Workshops.
+The Young Adult Interfaith Dialogue Group is a monthly Christian/Jewish/Muslim gathering which meets monthly from September through June for a meal and conversation about their faith traditions.
 To date, the participants are Trinity, Congregation B’Nai B’rith, and the Islamic Society of Santa Barbara.